 Advantages of the Waterfall Project Management Methodology

-As a more traditional form of project management, the waterfall method has been relied on for projects within large organizations and in software development fields for over 20 years.
+As a more traditional form of project management, the waterfall method has been used for projects within large organizations and software development fields for over 20 years.
 While it isn’t a suitable approach for all projects, it does offer several advantages over project management methods, including:

 Clear Timelines

 Because the waterfall approach to project management requires one phase to be completed before moving on to the next, it offers a much more predictable timeline than methods like Agile.
-Having such distinct phases also helps the team continually assess whether they are on par to meet milestones along the way or if they are falling behind.
-They can take this information and adjust their processes accordingly to get back on track.
+Having such distinct phases also helps the team continually assess whether they are on par to meet milestones or need to catch up.
+They can take this information and adjust their processes to get back on track.

 Enhanced Collaboration

 With Agile and Scrum methodologies, one of the biggest challenges is keeping everyone involved on the same page.
-Because continuous evaluations and adaptations are being made, it can be tough to keep up.
-The waterfall method makes collaboration much easier because everyone is working on the same goals at the same time before moving on to the next stage.
+Because continuous evaluations and adaptations are being made, it can take time to keep up.
+The waterfall method makes collaboration much more manageable because everyone works on the same goals simultaneously before moving on to the next stage.

 Reduced Risk of Error

-Errors that require teams to restart projects or re-work their strategies are costly.
-A minor mistake can ruin the entire budget and timeline if it isn’t caught early.
-Waterfall project management successfully avoids most errors because all portions are completed before moving on to the next stage.
-This allows the majority of problems to be identified early in the lifecycle of the project, whereas other strategies do not have this advantage.
+Errors that require teams to restart projects or rework their strategies are costly.
+A minor mistake can ruin the entire budget and timeline if not caught early.
+Waterfall project management avoids most errors because all portions are completed before moving to the next stage.
+This allows most problems to be identified early in the project lifecycle, whereas other strategies do not have this advantage.

 Well-Defined Objectives